pop-os/desktop-icons-ng/README.md

 This last part is paramount in Wayland systems, because there an application can't set its role as freely as in X11.

-Of course, to avoid breaking the security model of Wayland, the process for identifying the window is somewhat convoluted, to ensure that only the process launched from the extension can have those rights.
-To do so, the extension first generates a random UUID, which will be used to identify the windows.
-Then it launches the desktop program (ding.js) with the '-U' parameter in its command line, and writes the UUID, followed by a carriage return, through the STDIN pipe of the desktop program.
-The '-U' parameter instructs the desktop program to wait for that UUID in its STDIN pipe (it is done this way to allow to run the desktop program in stand-alone mode for debugging purposes).
-This way, the UUID is passed through a secure channel, ensuring that no other program can read it and use it before the legit desktop program.
-Passing it using the command line would be very insecure because all programs can read it using the '/proc' virtual filesystem.
+Of course, to avoid breaking the security model of Wayland, it is paramount to ensure that no other program can pose as DING.
+In old versions, the process for identifying the window was quite convoluted, passing an UUID through STDIN and putting it in the window title.
+But since Gnome Shell 3.38 there is a new API that allows to check whether a window belongs to an specific process launched from an extension, which makes the code much cleaner and straightforward.

-Now the extension monitors all 'map' signals, and when a window with the UUID chosen as the start of its title is mapped (it also must have a blank space and the monitor number, since there is one window per monitor), it knows that it is the desktop window.
-It stores that window object, enables the 'stick' property to make it appear in all desktops, sends it to the bottom of the stack, and connects to three signals:
+The extension monitors all 'map' signals, and when a window from the DING process previously launched is mapped, it knows that it is the desktop window.
+It stores that window object, sends it to the bottom of the stack, and connects to three signals:

 * raised: it is called every time the window is sent to the front, so in the callback, the extension sends it again to the bottom.